Who do I go to for help about a problem with the site, my maps, my payment, etc?

 What does my subscription add?

-All the details of each subscription are available on the following pages: Individual Subscription, First Responder Subscriptions and Team Accounts.
+All the details of each subscription are available on the following pages: Individual Accounts, First Responder Accounts and Team Accounts.
 The long and short of is that if you want to use CalTopo offline where you will not have cell phone service, or only have access to intermittent cell phone service you will need a subscription.
 You may also need to purchase a subscription if you are doing work with advanced mapping or GIS tools, including overlays in Google Earth.
 Subscriptions also give you the ability to save more private maps, print larger PDFs, and allow access to a couple of specialized layers (such as parcel data and weekly high-res (sentinel) imagery).

 How do I turn off auto-renewal of my subscription?